solojavier/magus/README.md

  * `cdb 3` equivalent to `cd ../../../`
  * Lots more!

+### Tmuxinator

+The usage of Vim and Tmux is recommended.
+For this sole purpose we've included [tmuxinator](https://github.com/aziz/tmuxinator), which provides an easy way to create and reuse sessions.

 ### [Pry](http://pry.github.com/)
 Pry offers a much better out of the box IRB experience with colors, tab completion, and lots of other tricks.
 You can also use it as an actual debugger on MRI 1.9.2+ by installing [pry-debugger](https://github.com/nixme/pry-debugger).